rahulgopinath/rahulgopinath.github.io/_posts/2021-01-28-grammar-inference.markdown

 ### PAC Learning of Regular Grammars

-To make the comparison between learning cost and evaluation cost precise, it helps to look at the PAC model for regular grammars, where the theory is clean.
+To make the comparison between learning cost and evaluation cost precise, it helps to look at the PAC model for regular grammars.

 In this model, the learning algorithm interacts with the blackbox through two types of queries:

-- **Membership query**: "does the blackbox accept this string $$ s $$?"
+- **Membership query**: does the blackbox accept this string $$ s $$?
   The blackbox already acts as a membership oracle — this is exactly how we use it when estimating precision and recall.

-- **Equivalence query**: "is my current hypothesis grammar $$ Gl $$ exactly equivalent to $$ Gb $$?"
+- **Equivalence query**: is my current hypothesis grammar $$ Gl $$ exactly equivalent to $$ Gb $$?
 If yes, the algorithm is done.
-If no, the oracle returns a *counterexample* — a string that is in one language but not the other — which the algorithm uses to refine $$ Gl $$.
+If no, the oracle returns a *counterexample*, a string that is in one language but not the other, which the algorithm uses to refine $$ Gl $$.

-In the blackbox software engineering setting, a true equivalence oracle is not
+In the software engineering setting, equivalence queries are impossible.
-available: we have no way to ask a program whether our grammar is exactly correct.
 Instead, equivalence queries must be *approximated* by random sampling.
 We draw strings and check whether any of them exposes a disagreement between $$ Gl $$ and $$ Gb $$.